PoonLab/Poplars/README.md

 ## Available Tools

-Implementaions of the following tools are currently available:
+Implementations of the following tools are currently available:
 * Hypermut
 * Rip-like
 * Sequence locator